 Fraction 2 contains polar components.

 Avoid losses due to foaming.
-If rotary evaporator is used, shortly before end of evaporation, introduce N2 into system.
-Cool residue to ambient temperature and introduce N2 into flask.
+If the rotary evaporator is used, shortly before a point of evaporation, introduce N2 into a system.
+Cool residue to ambient temperature and introduce N2 into a flask.
 Weigh flasks.

-Calculate polar components, as percent (w/v) with formula:
+Calculate polar components, as percent (w/v) with a formula: